IT-REX-Platform/Wiki-EnPro-WS2020/wiki/DevOps.md

 - ### Deployment
 The last step of our pipeline is the Deployment.
 Depending on some conditions, the current code-base is deployed so that it is available and can be reached.
+This stage is currently only executed if we are on the *main* branch.

+- ### Release
+This stage is only executed when we are on the Develop Branch and the Pipeline Build is triggered manually (by a user).
+With this approach, we want to have control over when the code from the Develop branch is merged into the main branch.

 ---